Seed Germination STEM Project for Kids

 Quick answer

-This easy STEM activity lets children place seeds on a damp paper towel inside a clear plastic bag, tape the bag to a sunny window, and track which seeds sprout.
-Older children can count how many germinate and calculate a simple average.
-Toddlers can observe changes over time, learn new words, and compare what they see each day with an adult.
+This easy STEM and STEAM activity lets children place seeds on a damp paper towel inside a clear plastic bag, tape the bag to a sunny window, and track which seeds sprout.
+Older children can count how many germinate, compare daily results, and even calculate a simple average.
+Younger children can observe changes over time, build vocabulary, and enjoy nature based learning through daily noticing.

 Affiliate note: This post contains affiliate links.
 If you shop through them, Resilient Roots may earn a small commission at no extra cost to you.

 Junior Naturalist Tip: Choose larger seeds for younger children so they are easier to place, count, and observe.
-Bean seeds, pea seeds, or sunflower seeds tend to work especially well.
+Bean seeds, pea seeds, or sunflower seeds tend to work especially well for both STEM and STEAM investigations.

 What children learn in this project